pantheon-systems/pcc-drupal-module/README.md

 ## Pre-requisite

 PCX Connect allows Drupal integration with multiple PCC Sites.
-As a pre-requisite, we need following:
+As a pre-requisite, we need the following:

 - PCC Site ID & Token
   (Refer to [Managing PCC Sites](#managing-pcc-sites) to know more about how to create a PCC site or access an existing site)